Resources for E&S impact assessment

-This note is part of the RAI Knowledge into Action Notes series and provides guidance on the conduct of environmental and social impact assessments (ESIAs) and the implementation of associated environmental and social management plans (ESMPs).
+This note is part of an Action Notes series and provides guidance for governments and companies on the conduct of environmental and social impact assessments (ESIAs) and the implementation of associated environmental and social management plans (ESMPs).

-This note is part of the RAI Knowledge into Action Notes series and provides guidance on how to ensure that the impact of agricultural investments on water resources is effectively measured, monitored, and regulated
+This note is part of an Action Notes series and provides guidance for governments and companies on how to ensure that the impact of agricultural investments on water resources is effectively measured, monitored, and regulated.

-This note is part of the RAI Knowledge into Action Notes series and provides guidance for investors and companies on how to monitor the performance and impact of agricultural investments, and on which aspects to observe.
+This note is part of an Action Notes series and provides guidance for governments and companies on how to monitor the performance and impact of agricultural investments, and on which aspects to observe.

 This guide provides information for companies in the mining, oil and gas sector - and their consultants - on how to undertake a gender impact assessment to gain and maintain a “social licence to operate” with impacted communities and avoid conflict and costly shut-downs.
 It